 - Other options include touring the sounds by helicopter for aerial views and spending a night onboard one of the overnight cruises.
 Personally, I felt like the regular day cruise was a good enough way to experience Milford Sound and we didn’t miss out on anything.

-- You can also kayak here and I can only imagine what a spectacular experience that must be.
+- You can also kayak here if you’re on a Cruise and Kayak tour and I can only imagine what a spectacular experience that must be.

 - Wear comfortable walking shoes.